 d.
 Suspend cells in 1ml of 1x BD Perm/Wash™ buffer and incubate at RT for 15 minutes.

 e.
 Spin down cells at 250 x g for 10 minutes at RT and remove supernatant.

 4. Staining with the Cocktail

 a.
 Thoroughly suspend fixed/permeabilized cells in each tube in 50 μl of BD Perm/Wash™ buffer and add 20 μl/tube of cocktail or appropriate negative control.
 Incubate at RT for 30 minutes in the dark.
-Cells should be protected from light throughout the staining procedure.
+Cells should be protected from light throughout the staining procedure and storage.

 b.
 Optional: Staining of Additional Cell Surface Antigens